FireEye's debut signals red hot interest in cybersecurity

 At one point late in the day, 451 Group analyst Brenon Daly valued the company at more than $4.37 billion, or a lofty 32 times this year's projected revenue of $150 million.
 That gives it a much richer value than other cybersecurity firms that have gone public in the past few years.

-Palo Alto Networks Inc, which went public in July 2012, trades at 8.5 times annual revenue and Imperva Inc trades at about 11 times revenue on the NYSE, Daly said.
+Palo Alto Networks Inc (PANW.N), which went public in July 2012, trades at 8.5 times annual revenue and Imperva Inc IMPV.N trades at about 11 times revenue on the NYSE, Daly said.

 However, its valuation might raise some eyebrows among investors who still recall the dotcom bubble, when unprofitable companies launched with outsized growth expectations.